the-yatra/WebPortfolio/README.md

 # WebPortfolio
-portfolio page about uchiha itachi
+portfolio page about uchiha itachi. this webpage is not RESPONSIVE.